What Kills Long-Distance Relationships: These 12 Things

 • Choose battles wisely: Differentiate between minor disagreements and significant issues.
 Prioritize discussions based on their impact on the relationship

 • Apologize and forgive: Be willing to apologize when necessary.
-Spend time cultivating forgiveness to avoid holding onto resentment
+Spend time cultivating forgiveness to avoid holding on to resentment

 • Seek mediation if necessary: Consider involving a neutral third party if conflicts persist.
 Relationship counseling or therapy can provide a structured environment for conflict resolution

+The latter would focus on how they can’t be together as much as they would like and will have frequent thoughts like, “This long-distance relationship is killing me.”
 It is very important to air out what you want in a relationship you and your partner have and reach an agreement.
 Maybe you want texts and calls every day but your partner is completely okay with talking to you properly once a week.
-Or you might be okay meeting up once in 3 months but your partner wants to see you more often.
-You must talk it out and reach an arrangement both of you agree on.
-It is differences like these that lead to resentment and what kills long-distance relationships.
+You must talk it out and reach an arrangement.

 How to deal

 • Align long-term goals: Discuss individual long-term goals and aspirations.
-Seek common ground and make compromises to align future plans
+Seek common ground and make compromises to align future plans and achieve common relationship goals.
+Discuss why the LDR was necessary in the first place (job, education, etc.)

 • Be transparent: Communicate openly about feelings and expectations.
 Address any discrepancies promptly to avoid misunderstandings